As an employer, we value diversity, encourage inclusion and support staff wellbeing.

 Our targets support focus on where progress is most needed and reflect our commitment to greater senior female and ethnic representation, both in appointments to senior management but also in ensuring that our pipeline of talent is diverse.

-We have also introduce Black specific representation targets to address disproportionately low Black representation at the Bank, particularly at senior scales (this includes all staff with Black heritage).
+We have also introduced Black specific representation targets to address disproportionately low Black representation at the Bank, particularly at senior scales (this includes all staff with Black heritage).

 Our new gender and ethnicity targets will be supported by the development of clear action plans and the introduction of processes to support truly effective accountability.
 Importantly, our targets are in no way a limit to our ambitions which, if our actions are effective, we can exceed.

-While our targets are focused on gender and ethnicity, we also considered whether we expand our targets beyond gender and ethnicity and in National Inclusion Week 2020 we published our approach for disability and sexual orientation.
+While our targets are focused on gender and ethnicity, we also considered whether we expand our targets beyond gender and ethnicity and in National Inclusion Week 2020 we published our approach for disability and sexual orientation and gender identity.

 We acknowledge that we have not achieved our goal for 2020 for greater female representation.
 As other organisations are finding, meeting ambitious targets is taking longer than we would like.
 Now we are looking to the future and aspire to make greater progress than we have to date.
 This will come through building an even more inclusive culture and increasing accountability for the day-to-day decisions we make.